 The medical institutions are obliged to send an electronic notification about the birth to the PSDA within 5 working days and the latter completes the registration on the basis of this notification.
-No receiving of the notification in PSDA envisages penalty of 500 Lari.
+Any non-receiving or late notifications to PSDA envisages penalty of 500 Lari.